octopize/avatar-python/doc/source/user_guide.rst

    # This is the client that you'll be using for all of your requests
    from avatars.client import ApiClient

-   # The following are not necessary to run avatar but are used in this tutorial
    import pandas as pd
    import io